tahrirumich/tahrirumich.github.io/README.md

 ## TODOs

-### Content changes
+### Immediate content changes
-- home page
-    - change masthead image to encampment
+- home page: change masthead image to encampment
-    - some other thing to put as the big text on the image?
+- home page: some other thing to put as the big text on the image?
-- about page
-    - change masthead image (numbers super outdated)
+- about page: change masthead image (numbers super outdated)
-    - possibly changes to the about paragraphs -- bigger convo
-        - last paragraph is good
-- why divest? page
-    - more political framing before the endowment guide
+- why divest? page: more political framing before the endowment guide;
-        - take from the more political aspects of the endowment guide
+    take from the more political aspects of the endowment guide
-- contact
-    - include form for tahrir solidarity network or smth
+- statements: add additional missing statements

+### Content changes requiring coalition discussion
+- about page: change paragraphs to reflect current reality of TAHRIR
+- contact: include way for people to plug in to our work

 ### Possible additions